guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 ## Identifiers in Scala

-Scala follows Java’s convention of using camel-case 5 identifiers, such as toString and HashSet.
+Scala follows Java's convention of using camel-case 5 identifiers, such as toString and HashSet.
 Although underscores are legal in identifiers, they are not used that often in Scala programs.
 Camel-case names of fields, method parameters, local variables, and functions should start with a lower case letter.
 Camel-case names of classes and traits should start with an upper case letter, for example: BigInt, List, and UnbalancedTreeMap.

 ## Method overloading

 Scala's process of overloaded method resolution is very similar to Java's.
 In every case, the chosen overloaded version is the one that best matches the static types of the arguments.
-Sometimes there is no unique best matching version; in that case the compiler will give you an “ambiguous reference” error.
+Sometimes there is no unique best matching version; in that case the compiler will give you an "ambiguous reference" error.

 ## Implicit conversions